EddyLuten/bhreia.com/docs/adventures/blue-skies/npcs/malachi-medeid.md

 ---
 # 🔐 Malachi Medeid

+--8<-- "spoiler.html"

 Malachi is the husband of [[sophia]] and father of [[tiran]].
 He's also a high level wizard.

+He speaks with a different accent than Tiran and Sophia.

 ## Biography